-14. Create a dining area in the hallway
+32. Create a dining area in the hallway

 If space is limited, but you still want a separate dining space, think about areas of the home that are underused and could be reworked as a dining area.
-A wide hallway is definitely a contender – but be sure to choose an oblong dining table to maximise dining space and to make movement around the hallway easy.
+A wide hallway is definitely a contender – but be sure to choose an oblong dining table to maximize dining space and to make movement around the hallway easy.

-15. Paint dining furniture for upcycled chic
+33. Paint dining furniture for upcycled chic

-16. Experiment with an open-plan layout
+34. Experiment with an open-plan layout

-An open-plan kitchen diner layout can be designed in a variety of ways, and positioning the dining table centrally in the room is just one of them.
+An open-plan kitchen idea can be designed in a variety of ways, and positioning the dining table centrally in the room is just one of them.
 Symmetry will not suit every room, so think in terms of the space you have and what will work best for it.

-17. Liven up a corner dining space with floral wallpaper
+35. Liven up a corner dining space with floral wallpaper

 Mini dining spaces tucked away under the stairs or in the corner of a room can look really charming – but you'll need to think of ways to counteract the darkness of these spaces.
-Brighten up your corner dining space with a bold, floral wallpaper; a mirror will also help make the space look bigger.
+Brighten up your corner dining space with a bold, floral wallpaper idea; a mirror will also help make the space look bigger.

 This dining area has been decorated with Gosford Meadow wallpaper by Laura Ashley.

-18. Go all-white for a French cottage look
+36. Go all-white for a French cottage look

 37. Get rustic, sturdy furniture to match a cottage interior

 Picking the right dining furniture for a period room is all about proportions – in other words, matching the lines and architecture of your furniture to that of the room itself.
 Here, a cottage dining room with chunky, beamed ceilings and stone floors needs sturdy, solid furniture to match.

-20. Add warmth with wood flooring
+38. Add warmth with wood flooring